chriscalo/express-auto-router/README.md

         └── index.js
 ```

+Passing the `api` directory to `express-fs-autorouter` will create an Express
-Creates an Express router to automatically map URL paths to corresponding files:
+router to automatically map URL paths to corresponding files:

 ``` text
 /           =>  api/index.js